Master Agreement for AU

 3.4 Service Requirements

-Customer agrees that their participation and cooperation is critical for the success of the Services.
+Customer agrees that its participation and cooperation is critical for the success of the Services.
 Customer and its third-party providers (provided they are subject to confidentiality obligations in accordance with Section 9), if any, will provide all necessary resources, access, data, and information required for Contentstack to perform the Services.
-The customer will ensure its personnel and resources will be suitably skilled and made available to Contentstack in a timely and professional manner.
+Customer will ensure its personnel and resources will be suitably skilled and made available to Contentstack in a timely and professional manner.
 Customer will use commercially reasonable efforts to have its third-party provider’s personnel and resources, if applicable, suitably skilled and available to Contentstack in a timely and professional manner.
 This includes, to the extent applicable to the Services: time for consultation, remote network access, access to data, logs, configuration builds and production systems, provisioning of necessary data, reviewing work and working sessions with the Contentstack resource, optimizing data access performance and other performance aspects of Customer applications through tools and techniques mutually agreed by both parties, and such other responsibilities as set forth in the Services Description.
-Contentstack may rely upon any instructions, authorizations, approvals, data, or other information provided by the Customer or its third-party provider, if applicable.
-Contentstack will be excused from the performance of its obligations and Services to the extent that such failure is attributable to the Customer’s or its third-party provider’s failure to provide timely and professional resources, access, data, and/or information.
+Contentstack may rely upon any instructions, authorizations, approvals, data, or other information provided by Customer or its third-party provider, if applicable.
+Contentstack will be excused from performance of its obligations and the Services to the extent that such failure is attributable to Customer’s or its third-party provider’s failure to provide timely and professional resources, access, data, and/or information.
 Customer’s time for completion of tasks and approvals and Customer resource availability may result in changes to the Services, timelines, and Fees.
 Customer shall be responsible and liable for: (i) the acts and omissions of any third party provider that it uses in connection with the Services; and (ii) any software, data, information, goods, and services that it uses in connection with the Services.